mist64/cbmbus_doc/3 Commodore DOS.md

 ### Direct Access Commands

 The direct access commands require a direct access buffer to be allocated ("`#`").
-The `U1` and `U2` commands allows reading a block into the buffer and writing the buffer into a block.
+The `U1` and `U2` commands allow reading a block into the buffer and writing the buffer into a block.
 Reading from the channel will read from the buffer and writing to the channel will write to it.
 Both operations will advance the buffer pointer, which can be set to an explicit offset using the "`B-P`" command.

 The `B-R` and `B-W` commands are deceptive: The names suggest they are general-purpose block read/write commands, but they assume a certain data format of the blocks: The first byte is the block's buffer pointer.
 When writing a block, the current buffer pointer will be put into it, signaling how many valid bytes are contained in the block.
 When reading, it marks the end of the buffer that cannot be read past[^8].

+Commodore DOS specifies that all devices have logical blocks that are 256 bytes in size and are addressed by an 8 bit track number (starting from 1) and an 8 bit sector number (starting from 1)[^9].

 All arguments are decimal ASCII values and can be separated by a space, a comma or a code `0x1d` (ASCII "Group Separator", PETSCII "Cursor Right").
 The command name and the first argument have to be separated by any of the above or a colon.